MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/join-rightanti.md

 ## Returns

-Returns all the records from the right side that don't have matches from the left.
+**Schema**: All columns from the right table.

-The result table output schema contains columns from the right side only.
+**Rows**: All records from the right table that don't match records from the left table.

 ## Example